plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 * `FieldPresentationHandler` defines the common signature used by field Presentation Functions.
 * Each participating element declares a Presentation name through `data-jivs-presentation`.
 * `getFieldPresentationFunction()` is a small factory that maps each name to its Presentation Function.
-* The attachment functions assign Presentation Functions to one or many elements.
-They skip elements already attached, allowing initialization to run again after elements are replaced.
+* The attachment functions `attachFieldPresentation()` and `attachFieldPresentations()` assign Presentation Functions to one or many elements.

-Go ahead and copy this entire TypeScript block into your client code as a starting point.
-The individual Presentation Functions referenced by the factory are developed next.
+This code is supplied in [`jivs-simpledom.ts`](jivs-simpledom.ts).
+It is shown here to explain the implementation and identify the parts you are likely to customize.

 ```ts
 export type FieldPresentationHandler = (